-- 13.1 Within this document the term staff should be broadly read as any adult working within the academy, whether directly employed, providing a contracted service, a one-off service such as a supply teacher or a volunteer. - 13.2 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our academy.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
-We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - We will take all possible steps to safeguard our children and to ensure that the adults in our academy are safe to work with children.
-We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2022 and Pan Sussex Procedures are adhered to and will follow the flowchart in Appendix F of this policy. - If an allegation is made or information is received about an adult who works in our academy which 13.5 indicates that they have: - behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or behaved or may have behaved in a way that indicates they may not be suitable to work with children the member of staff receiving the information will inform the Principal immediately.
+Within this document the term staff should be broadly read as any adult working within the academy, 13.1 whether directly employed, providing a contracted service, a one-off service such as a supply teacher or a volunteer.

+- Our aim is to provide a safe and supportive environment which secures the wellbeing and very best 13.2 outcomes for the children at our academy.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - Allegations sometimes arise from a differing understanding of the same event but, when they occur, they 13.3 are distressing and difficult for all concerned.
+We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - We will take all possible steps to safeguard our children and to ensure that the adults in our academy are 13.4 safe to work with children.
+We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2022 and Pan Sussex Procedures are adhered to and will follow the flowchart in Appendix F of this policy. - 13.5 If an allegation is made or information is received about an adult who works in our academy which indicates that they have: - behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or; - behaved or may have behaved in a way that indicates they may not be suitable to work with children the member of staff receiving the information will inform the Principal immediately.
 Should an allegation be made against the Principal, this will be reported to the Executive Director of School Improvement.
-In the event that neither the Principal nor Executive Director are contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Principal or an alternative member of the Trust Executive Team. - 13.6 The Principal or Executive Director of School Improvement will follow the flowchart in Appendix F of this policy.
-No member of staff or the governing body will undertake further investigations before receiving advice from Single Point of Advice or LADO. - 13.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Executive Director of School Improvement should follow the flowchart in Appendix F of this policy and make the appropriate contact direct. - 13.8 Supporting people: - The academy together with Children's Social Care and the police, if they are involved, will consider the impact on the child concerned and provide support as appropriate. - The Principal will ensure that the child and family are kept informed of the progress of the investigation. - The academy will need to contact their People Partner for advice in relation to the investigation of any allegation in line with the Trust's Disciplinary Policy, where appropriate.
+In the event that neither the Principal nor Executive Director are contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Principal or an alternative member of the Trust Executive Team.